davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

 | Work in progress           |
 ## Introduction

-One important topic in the `Cloud Native` is the `Microservice Architecture`.
+A critical topic in `Cloud Native` is the `Microservice Architecture`.
 We are not any more dealing with one monolithic application.
 We have several applications that have dependencies on each other and also have other dependencies like brokers or databases.

 Applications have their own life cycle, so we should be able to execute independent canary deployment.
 All the applications and dependencies will not change their version at the same time.

+Another important topic in the `Cloud Native` is `Continuous Delivery`.
+If we are going to have several applications doing canary deployment independently we have to automate it.
+We will use **Helm**, **Openshift Service Mesh**, **Openshift GitOps**, and of course **Red Hat Openshift** to help us.
-**In the next steps we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing canary deployment.**
+**In the next steps we will see a real example of how to install, deploy and manage the life cycle of Cloud Native applications doing canary deployment using Openshift Service Mesh.**

 Let's start with some theory...after it, we will have the **hands-on example**.